GrigoryGraborenko/boc/README.md

 ```
 Here, this one component acts like a switch for directing rendering to the correct component.
 The switching is done by route name matching, thus creating the behaviour of showing different pages when you navigate to different URL's.
-Up top, the `CreateComponent` function takes a key-value mapping of data blobs to component props.
-The keys define the prop keys, and the values define what data blob to hook up.
-So in this example, a data blob "forum_list" was output by one of the statelets, and then it was decorated.
+Up top, the `CreateComponent` function takes a key-value mapping of **data blobs** to component props.
+The keys define the prop keys, and the values define what **data blob** to hook up.
+So in this example, a **data blob** "forum_list" was output by one of the statelets, and then it was decorated.
 You then have access to it in any component than needs it, not just the top level component.

 The final aspect of the system that completes the loop is calling actions.
 Within a component's event handlers (never the render function!), you can call `this.action`.
 For example:
 ```js
 this.action("thread", { thread_id: "abc-123" });
 ```
 Since the action `thread` has been defined above with `server: true`, a server call will be made with this route name and data.
 The boot statelet will execute, and "thread_id" will be available.
-It is then the statelet's job to respond correctly, doing access/security checks, and then output the correct data.
-The decorators will then run and all components that have subscribed to that data will update.
+It is then the statelet's job to respond correctly, doing access/security checks, and then output the correct **data blob**.
+The decorators will then run and all components that have subscribed to that **data blob** will update.

 ### Actions